benbarnett/benbarnett.net/_posts/2018-09-26-london-triathlon.markdown

 - having a triathlon watch (I have a Garmin), syncing to Strava and thus breaking things down into small segments that you can work on is a huge motivator

-¹ yes, I now never not refer to myself as a 'triathlete'
+¹ yes, I now only refer to myself as a 'triathlete'